• Art magazine

 Joachim Rodriguez y Romero

-The art forms of street art and pop art differ fundamentally in terms of origins, techniques and goals, but there is a closer connection between them than it appears at first glance.
+The art forms of street art and pop art differ fundamentally in terms of origins, techniques and goals, but there is a closer connection between them than it might first appear.

-In this article we will examine how the two styles can combine and connect to create unique works of art.
-Is it a harmonious symbiosis or competition?
-Together we will get to the bottom of this question.
+In this article, we will examine how these two styles can combine and merge to create unique works of art.
+Is it a harmonious symbiosis or a competition?
+Together, we will get to the bottom of this question.

-Many modern artists have started to combine elements of both styles to create new and unique works of art and new design forms.
-However, others see competition between the two styles, as they often fight for the same space and the same attention.
+Many modern artists have begun to combine elements of both styles to create new and unique works of art and new design forms.
+Others, however, see a competition between the two styles, as they often vie for the same space and attention.

 Definitions